 We independently research, test, review, and recommend the best products—learn more about our process.
 If you buy something through our links, we may earn a commission.

 Nine months out of the year, knee-high boots are your best friend.
-They keep you warm and protected from the elements in the coldest months.
-And then when spring and fall roll around, they help you transition in-between seasons as you pair them lighter pieces.
+They keep you warm and protected from the elements in the coldest months, and when spring and fall roll around, they help you transition between seasons as you pair them lighter pieces.
 No matter what you wear, the structure of a knee-high boot gives your outfit an instant edge.
-Plus, boots just feel more comfortable, even if they have the same heel height as a pump or sandal.

 Best Overall: Stuart Weitzman Reserve Knee High Boot

 What do buyers say?
 77 percent of 90+ Amazon reviewers rated this product 4 stars or above.

 If there’s one name that’s synonymous with knee-high boots—it’s Stuart Weitzman.
 The brand shot to fame with its tall, form-fitting boots cladding celebrities from Kate Moss to Gigi Hadid.
 In simple colors and shapes, it’s no surprise the brand has become part of models’ off-duty uniforms.
 Case in point: the Reserve knee-high boot.
 Made from Nappa leather, it’s a classic equestrian riding boot.
 The black leather goes with everything and the block heel that’s just shy of two inches gives you a little lift without being extreme.
 Whether you plan to wear this pair with pants or skirts, you’ll know you’ll be wearing them for years to come.

 Material: Nappa leather, elastic calf panel | Heel Height: 1.75 inches | Colors: Black | Size Range: US 5-11